ben-razor/crypto-funk-app-doc/README.md

 import { PolyjuiceHttpProvider } from '@polyjuice-provider/web3';
 ```

-### 4. Continuing to modify the front end code

-Once the errors in the Godwoken integration node modules are patched, we can set to integrating these modules into the ported front end code.

-First we add the web3 node module that will be used to communicate with the Nervos network:
+Next we add the web3 node module that will be used to communicate with the Nervos network:

 ```bash
 yarn add web3